amitgiri0001/gogo/Notes.md

 ## Variables
 - Variable declaration outside of function is ok but **definition** is not.
 - It is required to be all the defined variables.
 If a variable has to be defined but won't be used then **used `_` to avoid the compilation error.**
+- `var` declaration does not do initialization for the variables (checked for `map`.)
+Instead use `make` for declaration and initialization.

 ## References
 - The slices splitting creates **two new references that still points** to the main slice.